-(3) The per common share data for the period from July 31, 2012 through November 30, 2012 do not reflect the change in estimate of investment income and return of capital.
+(3) The per common share data for the year ended November 30, 2013 and the period from July 31, 2012 through November 30, 2012 do not reflect the change in estimate of investment income and return of capital.
 See Note 2C to the financial statements for further disclosure.